dimven/SpringNodes/README.md

 ### CHANGE LOG
 ------
+#### 132.1.0 051017
+- Most of the python nodes are set up to automatically promote their input to a list.
+The original idea behind this was to elliminate cases where we're starting multiple script scopes for a list of inputs.
+The scripts had a defined "output" function that could incorrectly demote the output to a singleton.
+For consistency reasons, the output functio has been removed and all affected nodes will always return a list.
+I realize this might break some existing workflows and apologise in advance, hopefully the added consistency will pay off in the long term.
+For graphs where you always worked with a singleton, add a List.FirstItem at the ned.
+And if you have any graphs where you worked with both single items and lists and wanted to preserve the old functionality, try using the newly added "RankOutput" node.
+- Most of the design script nodes had a DS function inside even tho they took a single item as an input.
+That did not benefit us in any way and the additional function calls affected performance negatively (DS functions have a high cost in the Dynamo VM) and their names leaked into the main graph and were poluting the function lookup table.
+That lead to name clashes and undesired results.
+All DS nodes have been cleaned up and simplified.
+- A few rarely used nodes have been depreciated (instance and type collectors).
+Check out the [depreciated page](https://github.com/dimven/SpringNodes/wiki/Depreciated-and-Changed-nodes-throughout-versions)
+- I've added a few new additions, nothing major:
+	- PolyCurve.ArcChamfer: similar to the chamfer node but tapers the curves with a variable radius arc instead of a line
+	- PolyCurve.Fillet+ : a way to fillet both the CW and CCW sides of a polycurve.
+	- BoundingBox.2dRectangle: a simple way to get a 2d rectangle from an element's boundign box
+	- Polygon.3dArea: a numeric calculation to get the area of non intersecting polys in euclidean space
+	- ViewInstance.ByPoint: similar in functionality with the Clockwork node but handles lists in a different way
+	- RankOutput: a utility node to correctly rank puthon nodes' output based on their input
+- Finally updated the node documentation on GitHub! :D

 #### 121.1.1 170917
 - Polygon.IsRectangular will tell you if any four points are square or rectangular.
 - FamilyInstance.ByGeometry subcategory tweaks; now existing subcategories are assigned as expected